erigontech/erigon/README.md

 NB: `--externalcl` flag is removed in upstream erigon so beware of re-using commands/config

+### Run modes
+cdk-erigon can be run as an RPC node which will use the data stream to fetch new block/batch information and track a remote sequencer (the default behaviour).
+It can also run as a sequencer.
+To enable the sequencer, set the `CDK_ERIGON_SEQUENCER` environment variable to `1` and start the node. cdk-erigon supports migrating a node from being an RPC node to a sequencer and vice versa.
+To do this, stop the node, set the `CDK_ERIGON_SEQUENCER` environment variable to the desired value and restart the node.
+Please ensure that you do include the sequencer specific flags found below when running as a sequencer.
+You can include these flags when running as an RPC to keep a consistent configuration between the two run modes.

 ### Docker ([DockerHub](https://hub.docker.com/r/hermeznetwork/cdk-erigon))
 The image comes with 3 preinstalled default configs which you may wish to edit according to the config section below, otherwise you can mount your own config to the container as necessary.